iden3/circom/mkdocs/docs/circom-language/control-flow.md

 **if ( boolean_condition ) block_of_code else block_of_code**

 The else part is optional.
-When omitted, it means “else do nothing”.
+When omitted, it means "else do nothing".

 ```text
 var x = 0;